ApplicationCoding/console-calculator/README.md

 The release date of Calculator v1.6.0 is moved to January 26, 2022.

-Current Version: 1.5.3
+Current Version: 1.6.0

 Updates:

-1. Some Console.WriteLine(""); messages were changed.
+1. Some Console.WriteLine() messages were changed
-2. In the end, Calculator will only print that the user should type 'close' or press X to close the app.

-Contributors: ApplicationCoding, and YojanProductions.
+2. Code refinements
+3. Files that do not improve the app was removed
+4. The command called "updates" can now be seen at the "help" command
+5. The "updates" command is now functioning
+6. Update message printed by the "updates" command
+7. Replace 'about' with 'updates'
+8. Revise the message after the user calculates
+9. Change the title of the calculator window to 'Calculator' instead of the file path of the app
+10. Add a file called 'how_to_see_documentation.txt'
+11. New icon
+12. New command called 'operations'
+13. Renamed the file name 'how_to_see_documenation.txt' to 'how_to_see_documentation.txt'

 Note: This repository has been recreated meaning there is another original repository for this app but it was deleted so this was the new repository.